IfedayoAwe/greenlight/README.md

 * Displaying Application Metrics

 ## Installation
-Clone the repo, set up a PostgreSQL database and execute the SQL migration files to create the necessary tables needed for the application to run and run **make run**
+Clone the repo, set up a PostgreSQL database and execute the SQL migration files to create the necessary tables needed for the application to run and run **make run**.
+Use command line flags to change default configuration or use enviromental variables to explicitly set GREENLIGHT_DB_DSN, SMTP_USERNAME, SMTP_PASSWORD, SMTP_SENDER, SMTP_HOST enviromental variables.

 The following targets are defined in the Makefile:
 ```